Factbox: Tracking Brexit - how referendum shock is affecting UK economy

 RETAIL SALES

-The number of people visiting British shops fell 3.4 percent in the 10 days following the referendum, according to retail data company Springboard.
+The number of people visiting British shops fell 3.4 percent in the 10 days following the referendum compared with last year, according to retail data company Springboard.
 It said the initial shock of the Brexit vote had put people off shopping.

-Accountants BDO said retail sales spiralled lower through June in the run-up to the vote.

 JOBS MARKET